-Note: To display the logged events, open the Diagnostics > Report > Audit Trail dialog or the Diagnostics > Report > System Log dialog.
+To display the logged events, open the Diagnostics > Report > Audit Trail dialog or the Diagnostics > Report > System Log dialog.

-☐ Open the Diagnostics > Syslog dialog. □ To add a table row, click the ## button. □ In the IP address column, enter the IP address of the syslog server.
-You can specify a valid IPv4 or IPv6 address for the syslog server. ☐ In the Destination UDP port column, specify the UDP port on which the syslog server expects the log entries. ☐ In the Min. severity column, specify the minimum severity level that an event requires for the device to send a log entry to this syslog server. ☐ Mark the checkbox in the Active column. \square To enable the function, select the 0n radio button in the Operation frame. \square Apply the settings temporarily.
-To do this, click the \checkmark button.

-In the SNMP logging frame, set up the following settings for SNMP read and write requests:
+☐ Open the Diagnostics > Syslog dialog. \square To add a table row, click the $ ightharpoonup$ button.
+In the IP address column, enter the IP address of the syslog server.
+You can specify a valid IPv4 or IPv6 address for the syslog server.
+In the Destination UDP port column, specify the UDP port on which the syslog server expects the log entries.
+In the Min. severity column, specify the minimum severity level that an event requires for the device to send a log entry to this syslog server. ☐ Mark the checkbox in the Active column.
+Enable the Syslog function.
+Select the 0n radio button in the Operation frame. \square Apply the settings temporarily.
+To do this, click the \checkmark button. n t the SNMP logging frame, set up the following settings for SNMP read and write requests: e rform the following steps:

-□ Open the Diagnostics > Report > Global dialog. □ Enable the Log SNMP get request function for the device to send SNMP Read requests as events to the syslog server.
-To enable the function, select the On radio button in the SNMP logging frame.

-□ Enable the Log SNMP set request function for the device to send SNMP Write requests as events to the syslog server.
-To enable the function, select the On radio button in the SNMP logging frame.

-□ Choose the desired severity level for the get and set requests. □ Apply the settings temporarily.
-To do this, click the ✓ button.
+☐ Open the Diagnostics > Report > Global dialog. □ Enable the Log SNMP get request function for the device to send SNMP Read requests as events to the syslog server.
+Select the On radio button in the SNMP logging frame.
+Enable the Log SNMP set request function for the device to send SNMP Write requests a events to the syslog server.
+Select the On radio button in the SNMP logging frame. ☐ Choose the desired severity level for the get and set requests. \square Apply the settings temporarily.
+To do this, click the \checkmark button. enable To change to the Privileged EXEC mode.